Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 1. Modify the `system.cfg` file so that the second `stream_connect` has a stream depth of `1024`.
 Replace the line with `ai_engine_0.Dataout` line with this: `stream_connect=ai_engine_0.Dataout:s2mm.s:1024`
    * Keep this file open for now.
 2. The data output of the AI Engine is at 32-bit and at a high clock frequency.
 To reduce the possibilities of dropping data, you can attach the `s2mm` kernel to the AI Engine with a larger datawidth (eg. 64-bits) and the clock frequency to `s2mm` to keep relative bandwidth the same.
-To do this the Vitis Compiler will auto instantiate a Clock Converter block and Datawidth Converter block to make sure connectivity is achieved.
+To do this, the Vitis Compiler will auto instantiate a Clock Converter block and Datawidth Converter block to make sure connectivity is achieved.
    * Open the `s2mm.cpp` in `./pl_kernels` to see that the line `23` has 64-bit defined for both input and output.
 3. Because the `s2mm` kernel is running slower than the AI Engine output, you need to override the clock provided to it in **Step 2**.
 That was just for kernel compilation and linking is to make sure that clock is connected correctly.
 In the `system.cfg` file uncomment these lines:
     ```ini